 Local governments can play a very active role in the implementation process.
-For example they could promote a septic system maintenance program.
-This could be done by handing out literature when individuals apply for a building permit.
-Some county governments require that additional land on a homeowner's property be set aside for a new drainfield in case of a septic system failure.
-County governments could also play an active role in the proper disposal of pet waste.
-There are approximately 183 20-dog kennels and 61 50-dog kennels in Amelia and Nottoway Counties combined.
+For example they could promote a septic system maintenance This could be done by handing out literature when program. individuals apply for a building permit.
+Some county governments require that additional land on a homeowner's property be set aside for a new drainfield in case of a septic system failure. governments could also play an active role in the proper disposal of pet waste.
+There are approximately 100 kennels with 20 dogs or less and four kennels with at least 50 dogs in Prince Edward County.
 When licenses for dog kennels are issued the owners should be required to produce a plan for the proper disposal of waste from the facility.
-Future subdivisions should be developed with sustainable growth practices that minimize or eliminate storm water runoff.
-Local governments can also, in conjunction with the state, develop ordinances involving pollution prevention measures.
+Future subdivisions should be developed with sustainable growth practices that minimize or eliminate storm water runoff. governments can also, in conjunction with the state, develop ordinances involving pollution prevention measures.

 Successful implementation depends on stakeholders taking responsibility for their role in the process.
 While the primary role falls on the landowner, local, state and federal agencies also have a stake in seeing that Virginia's waters are clean and provide a healthy environment for its citizens.
-While it is unreasonable to expect that the natural environment (e.g., streams and rivers) can be made 100% free of risk to human health, it is possible and desirable to minimize anthropogenic problems.
+While it is unreasonable to expect that the natural environment (e.g., streams and rivers) can be made 100 percent free of risk to human health, it is possible and desirable to minimize anthropogenic problems.
 Virginia's approach to correcting NPS pollution problems has been, and continues to be, encouragement of participation through education and financial incentives.
 However, if progress is not made toward restoring water quality using this voluntary approach, regulatory controls may be established and enforced.

 Each watershed in the state is under the jurisdiction of a multitude of individual yet related water quality programs and activities, many of which have specific geographic boundaries and goals.
-These include but are not limited to TMDLs, Roundtables, Water Quality

-Management Plans, erosion and sediment control regulations, stormwater management, Source Water Protection Program, and local comprehensive plans.
-Coordination of the implementation project with these existing programs could result in additional resources and increased participation.
+These include but are not limited to TMDLs, Roundtables, Water Quality Management Plans, erosion and sediment control regulations, stormwater management, Source Water Protection Program, and local comprehensive plans.
+Coordination in carrying out the implementation plan with these existing programs could result in additional resources and increased participation.